therealchjones/mffer/docs/autoanalyze.md

 [JADX](https://github.com/skylot/jadx) to decompile the Java bytecode used for small parts of the Marvel Future Fight package into source files.

-`autoanalyze` uses ghidra's `analyzerHeadless` mode to perform these processes without a GUI, and this ends up being significantly faster than importing these items manually, even if the point-and-click tasks themselves are minimal.
+`autoanalyze` uses ghidra's `analyzeHeadless` mode to perform these processes without a GUI, and this ends up being significantly faster than importing these items manually, even if the point-and-click tasks themselves are minimal.
+If Ghidra is installed somewhere (and in only one place) under `/usr/local`, this will be found automatically; otherwise, set the `GHIDRA` environment variable to the path of the `analyzeHeadless` script (which, in most releases, is in the `support/` subdirectory).

 With a minimum of pre-installed software, `autoanalyze` will obtain the remainder of necessary software. `autoanalyze` installs software into temporary